-Fostering Achievement is The Fostering Network Northern Ireland’s flagship programme and is one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.
+Fostering Achievement is one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.

 For media enquiries regarding Fostering Achievement email The Fostering Network's media team or phone 020 7620 6441.

 About Fostering Achievement

 Fostering Achievement aims to improve the educational outcomes of children and young people in foster care through the provision of a wide range of educational supports and resources, including one to one tuition, driving lessons and provision of IT equipment to support a child’s educational and personal development.
 This also includes the funding of extra-curricular and personal development activities such as music lessons and sports coaching, as well as providing the necessary equipment.

-In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage learning in a fun way, Teen Adventure activity based residential programmes and university taster residentials to encourage aspiration.
+In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage fun based learning, Teen Adventure activity based residential programmes and Pathways to University residentials to encourage aspiration.

 Fostering Achievement produced significant improvements in educational outcomes for children in foster care and proved that with the right support all children can achieve their full potential.
 The scheme also proved to be a truly effective partnership, delivering resources and support to 13,905 young people over 10 years.